michaelthatsit/mod/README.md

 <sup>\*chances are your ball is compatible if it's within the \[min, max\] range, and it probably is.</sup> \
 <sup>\*\*kindly consider [supporting Ukraine](https://u24.gov.ua) to fight Russia in the ongoing invasion and occupation.

+## General tips

+> Insert magnets on a flat hard surface while the device is not assembled.

+> Cyanoacrylate (superglue) works nice for magnets.

+> If you experience bad tracking, you can always try to print some spacers to fix it for your particular ball.

 ## 57-68 mm ball (or 50-60 mm with spacers installed)

 <p>